JKCorder/JKCorder.github.io/docs/02-desc_stats.md

 ### The entire electorate, 2020.{-}

 The output that you will use for the worksheet and assignment includes two tables in addition to the bar chart – the frequency distribution - the percentage of people in each party identification category - and the descriptive statistics.
-Table 4 reproduces the descriptive statistics and percentages that summarize party identification in the 2020 electorate.
+Table \@ref(table24) reproduces the descriptive statistics and percentages that summarize party identification in the 2020 electorate.

-Table \@ref(tab:table4).  **Descriptive statistics for party identification, entire sample, 2020**
+**Table \@ref(tab:table24).** Descriptive statistics for party identification, entire sample, 2020

-Table: (\#tab:table4)@anes
+Table: (\#tab:table24)

 |                   |     |
 |:------------------|----:|